Insights

 Online Gaming

-While turn-based games, role-playing and strategy games typically do not rely on real-time movements or actions and they can tolerate latencies of up to 500ms or more, for Massive Multiplayer Online Gaming (MMOG), real-time is a requirement.
+While turn-based games, role-playing and strategy games typically do not rely on real-time movements or actions and can tolerate latencies of up to 500ms or more, for Massive Multiplayer Online Gaming (MMOG), real-time is a requirement.

 As online gaming matures, players flock to games with more immersive and lifelike experiences.
-To satisfy this demand, developers now need to produce games with very realistic environments that have very strict data stream latency requirements:
+To satisfy this demand, developers now need to produce games with very realistic environments that have strict data stream latency requirements:

 • 300ms < game is unplayable